These

 Bros. said no. I believe Polar Lights / Jonny Lightning

-The brochure is so well done, it's really hard to tell if
+The Danbury Mint brochure below is so well done, it's really hard to tell if

 build diecast, except for the interior, which does appear